-H. The Trauma Peer Review Committee-shall meet a minimum of 10 times per year to review trauma cases referred by the trauma medical director or trauma program manager, including cases identified by the indicators listed in XVIII.D.3.and other cases with quality-of-care concerns, systems issues, morbidity, or mortality.
+G. The TQM committee Trauma Peer Review Committee-shall meet a minimum of 10 times per year to review trauma cases referred by the trauma medical director or trauma program manager, including cases identified by the indicators listed in XVIII.D.3.XVIII.B.2.a and b and other cases with quality-of-care concerns, systems issues, morbidity, or mortality.